Super Bowl 2026 Odds: Did Rams, Broncos Fall With Week 16 Losses?

 Here is what to know about the Super Bowl oddsboard:

-The Defending Champs: The Eagles (9-5) are in a shaky way.
-While they are still a respectable fifth on the Super Bowl oddsboard, and they blew out the Raiders on Sunday, they had lost three in a row prior to their Week 15 win, falling at Dallas in Week 12, at home against Chicago in Week 13 and then on the road against the Chargers in Week 14.
-If the postseason started today, Philly would be the third seed.
-It has three games left — two against Washington and one at Buffalo.
+The Defending Champs: The Eagles (10-5) are in a shaky way.
+While they are still a respectable sixth on the Super Bowl oddsboard, and they beat Washington on Sunday, they are still 2-3 in their last five, and quarterback Jalen Hurts has not thrown for over 200 yards in either of those wins.
+If the postseason started today, Philly would be the third seed, having clinched the NFC East.
+It has two games left — one at Buffalo and one more against Washington.
 When it comes to winning the Big Game in consecutive years, other than the Chiefs going back-to-back in 2022 and 2023, winning two in a row is a feat seldom accomplished in the Super Bowl era.
 New England won the Super Bowl in 2003 and 2004.
 Before that, the Broncos won in 1997 and 1998, and the Cowboys won in 1993 and 1994.
 The Niners went back-to-back in 1988 and 1989; the Steelers won in 1974 and 1975, and then again in 1978 and 1979.
 The Dolphins won in 1972 and 1973, and the Packers won in 1966 and 1967.

 Want great stories delivered right to your inbox?
 Create or log in to your FOX Sports account, and follow leagues, teams and players to receive a personalized newsletter daily!